 Execution-ready AI doesn’t merely answer, “What am I looking at?”
 It also answers, “What should we do next, and can we do it now?”
 This shift is the difference between a fast analyst and a reliable operator.

-Why Now: The SaaS Finance Context
+Why Now: The Finance Context

-SaaS finance leaders are contending with:
+Finance leaders are contending with:

 • Data fragmentation: Customer data, billing events, and revenue schedules are scattered across CRM, billing, and accounting systems.